FatihKoz/DisposableSpecial/README.md

 To keep the virtual money inside v7 economics, each item should have a dealer, as in our system dealers are your airlines.
 You can sell a training with Airline A, a livery with Airline B. Airline/Dealer of the item sold will gain money and this will be visible in financial reports.
 (Also transactions will be visible in pilot journals for tracking)

+Market comes with two widgets for displaying user owned items and providing a featured item at dashboard (or any other location with login protection).

 ### Monthly Flight Assignments

 This system relies heavily on your flight structure and database records.
 The settings are pretty basic, it also considers your phpVMS settings too.
 Auto assignments requires cron to be running, if somehow it fails or you wish to manually trigger the process it is possible to do so.